-A normalized data model usually makes it more complex to create performant queries because there are more tables to link than in a denormalized data model.
-We have to choose precisely one primary index to optimize our queries and joins, i.e., give them a direct access path.
-Therefore, with relationship tables, we usually have the problem that only one side of the relationship has optimized primary index access.
-Unfortunately, the other side usually has to perform a full table scan if we can’t provide alternatives.
-With relationship tables, a join index can be beneficial in optimizing performance.
-Below is an example table.
-We have chosen the column LeftId as the primary index:
+A normalized data model can increase the complexity of creating performant queries due to the higher number of tables that must be linked compared to a denormalized data model.
+It is essential to select a primary index precisely to optimize queries and joins, enabling them to have a direct access path.
+However, relationship tables often encounter the issue that only one side of the relationship has an optimized primary index access path, leading to the other side conducting a full table scan if no alternatives are available.
+A join index can be advantageous in optimizing performance with relationship tables.
+For instance, the table below shows an example where the LeftId column serves as the primary index:

 CREATE MULTISET TABLE DWHPRO.TheRelationshipTable